Astrolabe: Medieval era

-Thirteen of his astrolabes survive to this day.
 One more special example of craftsmanship in early 15th-century Europe is the astrolabe designed by Antonius de Pacento and made by Dominicus de Lanzano, dated 1420.

 In the 16th century, Johannes Stöffler published Elucidatio fabricae ususque astrolabii, a manual of the construction and use of the astrolabe.
 Four identical 16th century astrolabes made by Georg Hartmann provide some of the earliest evidence for batch production by division of labor.

 Greek painter Ieremias Palladas incorporated a sophisticated astrolabe in his 1612 painting depicting Catherine of Alexandria.
-The painting, entitled Catherine of Alexandria; in addition to the saint, showed a device labelled the 'system of the universe' (Σύστημα τοῦ Παντός).
+The painting, entitled Catherine of Alexandria, in addition to the saint, showed a device labelled the 'system of the universe' (Σύστημα τοῦ Παντός).
 The device featured the classical planets with their Greek names: Helios (Sun), Selene (Moon), Hermes (Mercury), Aphrodite (Venus), Ares (Mars), Zeus (Jupiter), and Cronos (Saturn).
 The depicted device also had celestial spheres, following the Ptolemaic model, and Earth was shown as a blue sphere with circles of geographic coordinates.
 A complicated line representing the axis of the Earth covered the entire instrument.